 - Provide opportunities to intern in a medical facility in various departments while living in a new country

-- Understand how medical professionals diagnose and treat patients
+- Show how medical professionals diagnose and treat patients

-What will you do on our medical internships abroad?
+What will you do on a medical internship abroad?

 1. Gain experience and learn basic medical skills before college

 The first step to become a doctor, nurse, or any other medical professional is to learn the basics.
-As part of our medical volunteer opportunities abroad, you and other high school students will learn directly from professionals.
+As part of our medical work experience abroad for teenagers, you’ll learn directly from professionals.
 They’ll teach you basic skills during workshops and you’ll shadow them as they treat patients in medical facilities or the community.
-Some of the valuable skills you’ll learn include:

 - Measuring vitals, such as blood pressure and blood sugar levels